-• With a Domain dataset group, you create resources that are pre-configured and optimized for different use cases.
+With a Domain dataset group, you create resources that are pre-configured and optimized for different use cases.
 When you create a dataset group, you make it a Domain dataset group by specifying a domain of VIDEO\ON\DEMAND or ECOMMERCE.

 If you have a streaming video or e-commerce application, we recommend that you create a Domain dataset group.
 You can still add custom resources, such as solutions and solution versions trained for custom use cases.
+You can't create next best action resources, including Actions and Action Interactions datasets, in a domain dataset group.

 A Custom dataset group includes only custom resources that you configure depending on your use case.
 With custom resources, you train and deploy configurable solutions and solution versions (a trained Amazon Personalize recommendation model) based on your business needs.
 If don't have a VIDEO\ON\DEMAND or ECOMMERCE application, we recommend that you create a Custom dataset group.
 Otherwise, we recommend starting with a Domain dataset group and adding custom resources as necessary.
 You can create a dataset group with the Amazon Personalize console, AWS Command Line Interface (AWS CLI), or AWS SDKs.